BarefootCoders/stellar-engine/blueprints/fedramp-high/gemini-enterprise/gemini-stage-1/README.md

 Refer to `outputs.tf` for the outputs of this module, such as the load balancer's IP address.

+## Identity-Aware Proxy (IAP) Configuration

+**Important:** Identity-Aware Proxy (IAP) is configured in this stage to protect the application.
+IAP a component that works in conjunction with the Google Cloud Load Balancer.
+The Load Balancer must be fully provisioned *before* IAP can be enabled and its IAM policies applied.
+This is because IAP intercepts traffic handled by the Load Balancer to enforce access controls.

+The `google_iap_web_backend_service_iam_member` resources are included in `load_balancer.tf` to ensure they are applied after the load balancer and backend service are created.

 ---

 ## `gem4gov` CLI Tool Details